Skip to main content

 2. Import from Collections

-Drag and drop datasets or code you've already created from the Collections tree in the left panel.
-This is the best way to increase reusability.
+Find and drag existing datasets or code from the Collections tree in the left panel.
+This is the best way to improve reusability.

 3. Context Menu